Methylation: Heavy metals: arsenic, mercury, cadmium

 Biomethylation is the pathway for converting some heavy elements into more mobile or more lethal derivatives that can enter the food chain.
 The biomethylation of arsenic compounds starts with the formation of methanearsonates.
 Thus, trivalent inorganic arsenic compounds are methylated to give methanearsonate.
-S-adenosylmethionine is the methyl donor.
+S-adenosyl methionine is the methyl donor.
 The methanearsonates are the precursors to dimethylarsonates, again by the cycle of reduction (to methylarsonous acid) followed by a second methylation.
-Related pathways apply to the biosynthesis of methylmercury.
+Related pathways are found in the microbial methylation of mercury to methylmercury.